NidaulZafar/curriculum/student-manual.md

 ## 1.7 Three Strike Policy <a name="strike"></a>
 At HackYourFuture we have a 3-strike policy.
 This means that you get 1 strike in the following situations:

-- You are not present in the lecture without proper communication and valid reason
+- You are not present in the lecture without proper communication and valid reason.
-- You do not hand in the homework in time without proper communication and valid reason
+- You do not hand in the homework in time without proper communication and valid reason.
-- You do not implement feedback on your homework without proper communication and valid reason
+- You do not implement feedback on your homework without proper communication and valid reason.
-- You do not submit a question in time for the Q&A session on Sunday
+- You do not submit a question in time for the Q&A session on Sunday.
-- You do not take part on additional activities which were planned and communicated in advance without proper communication and valid reason
+- You do not take part on additional activities which were planned and communicated in advance without proper communication and valid reason.

 This automated 3-strike policy helps us keep track of what's happening with the 40-60 students we have in the program at all times.
 They have proven to be a good indication of students commitment, communication style and overall approach to the program.
 They represent an indication of when we need to have a conversation to make clear that changes in the way we work together need to happen.
 Once you have 3 strikes, we will re-evaluate your participation in HYF.